AlexDHuynh27/ThreeTrios/src/cs3500/threetrios/README.txt

 Changes for part 2:
+    -   Added a attackToString method in the ThreeTriosCardClass, for easier graphical display.
-	⁃	Updated Battle method by separating the processing of battling to a helper method making the battle method easier to use
+        And updated toString to use the attackToString method ⁃	Updated Battle method by separating the processing of battling to a helper method making the battle method easier to use
 	⁃	Added ReadOnly interface with methods used only for observing the model ⁃	Added a mutable copy of Grid method making so that instead of returning an immutable list copy of the grid, we were able to have a mutable copy that we could use later on for